doctorfree/nvim-lazyman/markdown/lazyman.1.md

 Commands act on `NVIM_APPNAME`, override with '-N nvimdir' or '-A'

-Without arguments lazyman installs and initializes nvim-lazyman
+Without arguments lazyman installs and initializes nvim-Lazyman

 ### EXAMPLES